andrewpeck/l0mdt-hdl-design/README.md

 /neighbors
 ```

-And Hog also define how to implement multiple designs in the same repository by
+And Hog also defines how to implement multiple designs in the same repository by
 means of the Top folder, for example:

 ```